 A sales enablement platform, on the other hand, is your team’s action hub.
 It answers the question: "How do we sell more effectively?"
 While the CRM holds the customer information, the enablement platform provides the content, training, and coaching your team needs to engage those customers successfully.
 The two systems work together; the CRM provides the context for the customer relationship, and the enablement platform provides the content and skills to advance it.
 Many sales enablement tools integrate directly with CRMs to deliver recommendations right within a seller's workflow.

-Where Does It Fit in Your Revenue Stack?
+Where Does It Fit in Your Tech Stack?

 A sales enablement platform acts as the essential bridge between your sales and marketing teams.
 It’s the technology that operationalizes your go-to-market strategy, ensuring that the messaging and materials marketing creates are seamlessly delivered to and adopted by the sales team.
 This creates the cross-functional alignment that is so vital for scalable growth.
 When both teams work from a single source of truth, your brand presents a consistent and compelling story to the market.